Warsaw: Urbanism and architecture

-Some of the best examples of palatial Baroque architecture are Krasiński Palace (1677–1683), Wilanów Palace (1677–1696) and St Kazimierz Church (1688–1692).
-The most impressive examples of rococo architecture are Czapski Palace (1712–1721), Palace of the Four Winds (1730s) and Visitationist Church (façade 1728–1761).
-The neoclassical architecture in Warsaw can be described by the simplicity of the geometrical forms teamed with a great inspiration from the Roman period.
-Some of the best examples of the neoclassical style are the Palace on the Isle (1775–1795), Królikarnia (1782–1786), Carmelite Church (façade 1761–1783) and the Holy Trinity Church (1777–1782).
-The neoclassical revival affected all aspects of architecture; the most notable examples are the Great Theater (1825–1833) and buildings located at Bank Square (1825–1828).

-Exceptional examples of the bourgeois architecture of the later periods were not restored by the communist authorities after the war or were remodelled into a socialist realist style (like Warsaw Philharmonic edifice originally inspired by Palais Garnier in Paris).
-Despite that, the Warsaw University of Technology (Polytechnic) building (1899–1902) is the most interesting of the late 19th-century architecture.
-Some 19th-century industrial and brick workhouse buildings in the Praga district were restored, though many have been poorly maintained or demolished.
-Some of the important landmarks lost are the Saxon Palace and the Brühl Palace, the most distinctive buildings in prewar Warsaw.
+The Neoclassical architecture began to be favoured in the second half of the 18th century thanks to King Stanisław August Poniatowski.
+The best-known architect who worked in Warsaw at the time was Domenico Merlini.
+Significant buildings from this period include the Rabbit House, Holy Trinity Church, and the façade of St. Anne's Church.
+Neoclassicism dominated the cityscape of Warsaw throughout the 19th century and its revival affected all aspects of architecture; the most notable examples being the Great Theater, Bank Square, Warsaw Society of Friends of Sciences (Staszic Palace), St. Alexander's Church, the Belweder, and the tenements at Nowy Świat Street.
+The Saxon Palace underwent a complete reconstruction, where the central body of the building was demolished and replaced by a monumental 11-bay colonnade.
+The turn of the 20th century also precipitated the Art Nouveau and Neo-Renaissance movements in secular buildings.

+After Poland regained its independence in 1918, national historicism became dominant and Art Deco forms also began appearing.
+The formation of state structures necessitated office space leading to the construction of monumental public buildings, including the buildings of the Sejm and the Senate, the Ministry of Religious Affairs and Public Education, the Ministry of Public Works, the National Museum, the State Geological Institute, the Domestic Economy Bank, the Supreme Audit Office, and the campus of the Warsaw School of Economics.
+New districts were also established in Żoliborz, Ochota, and Mokotów, often designed around a central square with radiating streets (Narutowicz Square, Wilson Square).
+Examples of new large urban projects are the Lubecki colonies in Ochota.

-Notable examples of post-war architecture include the Palace of Culture and Science (1952–1955), a soc-realist and art deco skyscraper based on the Empire State Building in New York.
-The Constitution Square with its monumental socialist realism architecture (MDM estate) was modelled on the grand squares of Paris, London, Moscow and Rome.
+Exceptional examples of bourgeois architecture of the later periods were not restored by the communist authorities after the war or were remodelled.
+Notable examples of post-war architecture include the Palace of Culture and Science, a Stalinist skyscraper based on the Empire State Building in New York.
+The Constitution Square, with its monumental socialist realist forms, was modelled on the grand squares of Paris, London, Moscow and Rome.
 Italianate tuscan-styled colonnades based on those at Piazza della Repubblica in Rome were also erected on Saviour Square.

-Contemporary architecture in Warsaw is represented by the Metropolitan Office Building at Pilsudski Square by Norman Foster, Warsaw University Library (BUW) by Marek Budzyński and Zbigniew Badowski, featuring a garden on its roof and view of the Vistula River, Rondo 1 office building by Skidmore, Owings & Merrill, Złota 44 residential skyscraper by Daniel Libeskind, Museum of the History of Polish Jews by Rainer Mahlamäki and Golden Terraces, consisting of seven overlapping domes retail and business centre.
-Jointly with Frankfurt, London, Paris and Rotterdam, Warsaw is one of the cities with the highest number of skyscrapers in Europe.
+Contemporary architecture in Warsaw is represented by the Metropolitan Office Building at Pilsudski Square and Varso tower, both by Norman Foster, Warsaw University Library (BUW) by Marek Budzyński and Zbigniew Badowski, featuring a garden on its roof and view of the Vistula River, Rondo 1 office building by Skidmore, Owings & Merrill, Złota 44 residential skyscraper by Daniel Libeskind, Museum of the History of Polish Jews by Rainer Mahlamäki and the Golden Terraces comprising seven overlapping domes mixed-use retail and business centre.